Skip to main content

 In the beginning, I was gaining knowledge as I went along, learning about the significant differences between relating to the frail elderly or the seriously ill through the medium of touch and giving massages to younger, healthier individuals on a massage table.
 Working within these unique environments brought up many issues which, at that time which were not being addressed in massage schools.
 Since I had no established guidelines or mentors, I learned from direct experience, relying heavily on my own intuitive wisdom and my ability to be in contact with the individual, rather than focusing on his or her age, disease process, or physical/mental challenges.

-I learned that while the confined elderly and ill might respond negatively to being offered “massage,” yet nearly everyone responded positively to my focused presence and unconditional contact.
+I learned that while the confined elderly and ill might respond negatively to being offered “massage,” nearly everyone responded positively to my focused presence and unconditional contact.
 The tolerance for and openness to the intentional physical touch I was offering grew naturally.
 Some who were initially somewhat suspicious of a new face were eager for attention, company or conversation; others shared their history, told me jokes and even sang with me.
 Once those individuals realized that I was going to give them my undivided attention for at least fifteen minutes, and that I enjoyed being with them, they became willing and often eager participants in their sessions.
 Long term and short term residents responded positively to lotion applied to dry skin, hand massages, and back and shoulder rubs, especially when they realized they didn’t have to remove any clothing, leave their rooms or “perform” in any way.

 Growth